-Dogs pull; it’s a simple fact and if you adopt an older dog with no previous training, chances are they won’t be great walking companions and it’s not dominance or being naughty.
+Dogs pull; it’s a simple fact, and if you adopt an older dog with no previous training, chances are they won’t be great walking companions, and it’s not dominance or being naughty.
 It’s just what many dogs do.

 If you address the problem by pulling in one direction, it will just make things worse.
-To teach your dog to walk on a loose lead takes time and patience, but it’s definitely worth it.
+To teach your dog to walk on a loose lead takes time and patience, but it’s worth it.

-Your Lab will experience an explosion to their senses when they go for a walk; there are so many scents that tell them stories and there are places to explore around every corner, not to mention cars, people, and other dogs.
-Not surprising then with this sensory overload that training completely goes out of your dog’s head.
+Your Lab will experience an explosion to their senses when they go for a walk; there are so many scents that tell them stories, and there are places to explore around every corner, not to mention cars, people, and other dogs.
+Not surprising, then, with this sensory overload, that training completely goes out of your dog’s head.